gopal-lohar/space-station-tracker/README.md

 - [ ] Frontend application development
 - [ ] User notification system
 - [ ] Sky map visualization (MAYBE)
+- [ ] some day the entire app can be converted into a react app with a web assembly worker thread

+## Eventually...

+the current setup is somewhat upgradable using turborepo and can be extended to support more features.

+but what is an interesting idea for the future?
+Maybe we can move all the computational logic to the frontend itself and do it using wasm and web workers. although not strictly required but it will be a good idea to use a better programming language for the computations, something that is fast, efficient, typesafe and better suited - Rust.
+Alongside changing programming language, the computations can themselves be optimized by plotting the graphs of the parameters and then using things like golden section search or maybe, just may be Newton's method as described in this article titled [Sunrise . . .
+Sunset](https://celestrak.org/columns/v03n04/).

 ## License